-We have exposure to two emerging market stocks, Petrochina and Sinopec, which in total represent around 4.3% of the portfolio.
+We have exposure to two emerging market stocks, Petrochina and Sinopec, which in total represent around 4.1% of the portfolio.

-The portfolio contains two midstream holdings, Enbridge and Kinder Morgan, two of North America's largest pipeline companies.
-With the growth of hydrocarbon demand expected in the US and Canada over the next five years, we believe both companies are well placed to execute their pipeline expansion plans.
+The portfolio contains four midstream holdings, Enbridge, Kinder Morgan, Williams Cos and TC Energy.
+These represent four of North America's largest pipeline companies.
+With the growth of hydrocarbon demand expected in the US and

+Canada over the next five years, especially natural gas, we believe each company are well placed to execute their pipeline and energy infrastructure expansion plans.